South Korean film injects diversity back into Oscars

-LOS ANGELES, Feb 9 (Reuters) - At an Oscars ceremony nearly devoid of acting nominees of color and lacking any women among the contenders for best director, it fell to an Asian filmmaker and his cast to bring diversity to the American film industry’s highest honors.
+LOS ANGELES (Reuters) - At an Oscars ceremony nearly devoid of acting nominees of color and lacking any women among the contenders for best director, it fell to an Asian filmmaker and his cast to bring diversity to the American film industry’s highest honors.

 South Korean filmmaker Bong Joon Ho’s “Parasite” took several of the top awards of the night, including best picture, best director, best international film and best original screenplay.